Louis Cheskin: The Marlboro Man

 Perhaps Cheskin's most famous achievement was turning Marlboro cigarettes into a 'man's' cigarette from its original appeal to women.
 Because more men than women were smokers, Cheskin convinced Phillip Morris that they would have more success by appealing to men.
 At the time its unique product differentiation was a red wrapper, to hide lipstick marks.
 Cheskin's recommendations were to redesign the package to denote masculinity, while keeping the red color.
 His recommendations underlie everything from the 'Man-Sized Flavor' advertising campaign and the now iconic packaging (resembling a medal), to the masculine and virile Marlboro Man himself.
 The Marlboro Man sported tattoos to give him a rugged backstory and often appeared as a cowboy on horseback (the predominant image that has survived today).

-Relevance to present-day marketing

-Though Cheskin's process was created and perfected in the 1950s and 1960s, it is just as relevant to marketing today – more so, perhaps, with the rise in experiential branding and marketing.
-Market tests continue to confirm Cheskin's sensation transference phenomenon.

-Louis Cheskin's firm, Cheskin Added Value, continues to apply many of his foundational principals of design research and sensation transference to their work.